woocommerce/woocommerce-gateway-amazon-pay/readme.txt

 == Description ==

-**What is Amazon Pay?** An end-to-end payment solution that gives hundreds of millions of active Amazon customers[1] a familiar, fast, and secure way to complete their purchase through your online store.
+**What is Amazon Pay?** An end-to-end payment solution that gives hundreds of millions of active Amazon customers [1] a familiar, fast, and secure way to complete their purchase through your online store.
 Shoppers can use the address and payment information already stored in their Amazon account to check out – avoiding account creation or the need to re-enter their billing and shipping information.
 The performance is continually optimized by technology, learnings, and best practices from Amazon.

 As earth’s most customer-centric company, we are continuously innovating on behalf of our customers.
-With 91% of Amazon Pay customers saying they would use Amazon Pay again and hundreds of millions of active Amazon customers already enabled for Amazon Pay, it can make it easier for you to deliver an improved customer experience online[2].
+With 91% of Amazon Pay customers saying they would use Amazon Pay again and hundreds of millions of active Amazon customers already enabled for Amazon Pay, it can make it easier for you to deliver an improved customer experience online [2].

+= The benefits of using Amazon Pay =

+**Keep customers engaged – from cart to finish**
+37% percent of customers abandon a site because they’re asked to create an account.[3]
+With Amazon Pay, there’s no need to create a new account or enter new information on your site.

+**Reduce chargebacks and fraudulent transactions**
+The Amazon brand is a proven winner of customer trust.[4]
+Our advanced fraud protection is the same technology used on Amazon.com

+**Grow your audience with co-marketing initiatives** The cost of acquiring new customers has increased by over 50% over the last five years.[5]
+With Amazon Pay co-marketing programs, tap into Amazon’s customer base of 200m+ global Prime customers.

+**Leverage the latest technology that customers love** Benefit from Amazon’s ecommerce innovations, enable features like recurring payments, let customers shop with their voice using Alexa, and much more.

 = Key Features =